Image: Rahwitiroa Photography | ©

 Predator-free islands

-New Zealand has over 110 predator-free islands that provide safe habitats for some of our most threatened species.
+New Zealand has more than 110 predator-free islands that provide safe habitats for some of our most threatened species.

-To keep these islands secure, strong biosecurity measures are essential.
-DOC has developed an Island Biosecurity Framework/Tiakina Ngā Moutere to reduce the risk of costly responses and to ensure long-term protection for vulnerable species.
+Strong biosecurity measures are essential to keeping these islands secure.
+DOC developed an Island Biosecurity Framework/Tiakina Ngā Moutere to reduce risks and to ensure long-term protection for vulnerable species.

 Eradicating predators from islands